Stickerifier/Stickerify/README.md

    * use it as the return value of the method `getBotToken()` inside `StickerifyBot`
 3. Run the `Main` class to start the bot, it will be now able to answer messages in Telegram

+## Launch The Bot Using Docker
+Prerequisites

+Make sure you have already installed both Docker Engine and Docker Compose.
+You don’t need to install other programs like Python  as they are provided by Docker images.

+1. You can see how to start with docker compose here.
+2. To run the bot locally  with Docker, we need to set Passing Environment Variables Into the Dockerfile you created in 1.
+3. To do that, When we want to set this argument, we pass it with the –build-arg flag:

+docker build -t build-name --build-arg name=arg-name.
+4. Read about it in detail here

 ## How to contribute to the project

 Take a look at this project's contributing guidelines [here](CONTRIBUTING.md).